The Lake District is a foodie's heaven with many locally produced, organically grown products. Some have a distinctly Lake District history, such as:

 In springtime, the white blossom of the damson orchards fill the Winster Valley and Lyth Valley, east of Windermere.
 The fruit is harvested in September.
 Damsons are used to flavour wines, gin, pies, cheeses, chocolate, bread, jams and beer.

 Find out more at the which runs the Damson Day festival.

 Sticky Toffee Pudding, one of the world’s favourite desserts, is a Lake District creation - invented by Francis Coulson in the 1970’s, at Sharrow Bay on Ullswater.
 A rich fig, yet surprisingly light as air, sponge pudding, is drenched in a rich toffee sauce; a guilt free treat perfect for after a day on the fells.
 The popularity of the original recipe proved such that all chefs at Sharrow Bay have to sign a secrecy agreement never to reveal the recipe, nor use it in any other establishment they work in.

 This secret recipe was created by Sarah Nelson in 1854.
 It’s a unique product, between a cake and a biscuit and nothing like crisp gingerbread used for gingerbread shapes.
-You can buy it from the (opens in new window) in Grasmere village next to the church.
+You can buy it in Grasmere village next to the church.